Luv does physiotherapy exercises

 Accesible health care

 Teleconsultation and telerehabilitation is a fast developing area that offers great opportunities to reach children with disabilities in remote and underserved communities.
-The Liliane Foundation therefore works closely with its local partners and professionals to fully understand the possibilities, but also the limitations, for example obtaining accurate diagnosis without physical examination or special clinical equipment needed, difficulties in connections or technological literacy, or privacy and confidentiality concerns.
+Liliane Fonds therefore works closely with its local partners and professionals to fully understand the possibilities, but also the limitations, for example obtaining accurate diagnosis without physical examination or special clinical equipment needed, difficulties in connections or technological literacy, or privacy and confidentiality concerns.
 Further develop context specific teleconsultation and telerehabilitation means and bridge the gap to accessible health care.